altar31/altar31/README.md

 The project will be highly collaborative🤝, so everyone is welcome to the project ! 🤗
 Contributions could be done in many ways and are not exclusively code.
 You could write documentation, work on the project logo (very important 😉), participate to the community creation (slack,matrix,gitter...).

+The repository will be available in the upcoming months when the project will be more advanced.
+Stay tuned ! 🗓️

 <h3 align="center" id="languages">